 The SPOT we rent uses the GPS satellite network to acquire your current latitude and longitude coordinates, and then sends its location with a link to Google Maps that can be viewed by your designated friends and family.
 SPOT also lets you send pre-programmed messages via a commercial satellite network to any email or text message recipient you setup before you leave.
 SPOT can identify and relay your location and programmed messages from nearly anywhere in the world (see a coverage map here).

 SPOT is much more flexible than so-called Personal Locator Beacons, and works even when cell phone coverage is long-lost.
 See our video referenced below, but note that is for an older model - we're just too lazy to do another one with the latest model.
 This one we rent now is faster and smaller.
-From the trail or other adventure:
+Find more pictures and instructions on this satellite communicator, but know from the trail or other adventure you can:

 You can send a simple periodic "Check in/OK" message to a list of SMS and email contacts at any time of your choosing.